NaimChowdhury/college_scorecard_analysis/README.md

 - Come up with 2 good quality measurements

+- using the PCIP variables, how has the percentage of people seeking $X$ degree changed over time?

+- how has the proportion of full time faculty at an instutition changed over time?

 ### Variables of Interest

 - HCM2 (int) - schools that are on "heigtened cash monitoring 2", flagged with a 1